List of Diyar-e-Dil characters: Main

 Behroze Khan is Agha Jan's eldest son, he was Arjumand's fiancé since childhood and was sent to Lahore for his studies.
 However, as he returned, he revealed that he is in love with Ruhina and wants to marry her instead of Arjumand.
-This decision of Behroze created disputes between him and Agha Jan, he was banished from the Haveli and started a new life with his wife Ruhina, she later gave birth to their daughter Faarah.
+This decision of Behroze created disputes between him and Agha Jan, he was banished from the Haveli and started a new life with his wife Ruhina, she later gave birth to their daughter Faarah after suffering a miscarriage.
 Twenty years passed, with his younger brother Suheb fruitlessly attempting to reconcile him with his father.
 In their final meeting, Suheb expressed his wish to marry their children to each other which Behroze rejected.
 Suheb's death finally made Behroz return to the Haveli.
 He reconciled with Agha Jaan and regretted his decision of keeping his daughter and wife away from their roots, their asl, and tried to make up for it by marrying Faarah to Wali, Suheb's son.
 However this decision estranged his wife, and to some extent, his daughter from him.
 Drowning in depression, abandoned by his wife and missing Suhaib, Behroze died from a heart attack and left his entire family in dispute.